A General Hidden State Random Walk Model for Animal Movement: Descriptive Statistics on the Trajectory of the Caribou

 \subsection{Directionality of Movement Conditional on Distance Traveled}

 We can now analyze the distribution of the turning angles ($y_t-y_{t-1},t=1,\ldots,T$) in the two subsets of the dataset defined by $d_{\text{Critical}}$.
-Table \ref{TAcaribou1} shows that when the distance traveled exceeds $d_{\text{Critical}}$, the animal tends to move in a straight line, as the turning angles are not uniformly distributed over the circle, but rather concentrated around direction 0.
-But when the distance traveled is less than $d_{\text{Critical}}$, uniformity of the distribution of the turning angles is not ruled out,implying that the animal tends to turn around and does not have a preferred direction.
+Table \ref{TAcaribou1} shows that when the distance traveled exceeds $d_{\text{Critical}}$, the animal path tends to be a concatenation of straight lines, as the turning angles are not uniformly distributed over the circle, but rather concentrated around direction 0.
+But when the distance traveled is less than $d_{\text{Critical}}$, uniformity of the distribution of the turning angles is not ruled out, implying that the animal tends to turn around and does not have a preferred direction.

 The final step of our exploratory analysis is to see if the environmental targets have the same influence on the animal's movement in the ``encamped'' and ``exploratory'' states.
 To do so, we have fitted to the entire dataset our proposed model with $K=1$ state and the vector in the directional model (see (7) in the main paper) as